 Fulfilling our mission relies upon a deep understanding of and serious commitment to diversity.
 Our experiences (both the successes and challenges) have taught us that a fundamental part of our progress is being a company with a workspace where a diverse staff can have productive, honest exchanges.
 We also have to be a company that promotes talent and topics on stage that invite the entire community into the conversation.
-In different ways, we have applied this thinking over the years to improve both our internal operations and our productions (which you can review in greater detail HERE).
+In different ways, we have applied this thinking over the years to improve both our internal operations and our productions.
 But we also know there is more important work to do.

 After the most recent review and discourse about our company’s development by a collaboration of MCC staff, leadership, and board members, we have launched the next stage of our organization’s development, focused even more on diversifying the work that we do.
 Over the next months, MCC will share additional information about the specific ideas and plans in our strategy ranging from our management to stage work.
 For now, though, as we return to an onstage season welcoming artists and audiences back to our home, we want to present the foundation for our upcoming efforts — core values that follow directly from our mission.
 They are defined below: